tommasomartini/learn_cpp_libraries/README.md

 1. The loader must know where the library to load and link is.
 Therefore the folder containing the library must be put into the `LD_LIBRARY_PATH` environment variable: `export LD_LIBRARY_PATH=./lib:$LD_LIBRARY_PATH`
 1. Now the main can be run: `./bin/main`

+# Exercise 8
+Compile with Bazel, when greet is in the same folder as the main.